jmont-dev/ollama-hpp/README.md

 catch(ollama::exception e) { std::cout << e.what() << std::endl; }
 ```

 You can also dynamically enable and disable exceptions.
-If exceptions are disabled, functions will return empty responses or false where appropriate instead of throwing `ollama::exception`.
+If exceptions are disabled, functions will return an empty `ollama::response` or false where appropriate instead of throwing `ollama::exception`.

 ```C++
 ollama::allow_exceptions(false);